dailyminiii/dailyminiii.github.io/pages/sample-posts.md

   * M.S. in Intelligent Robotics, Institute of Integrated Technology, Gwangju Institute of Science and Technology (GIST)

-  * Advisor: Prof. Seungjun Kim, Ph.D.
+  * Advisor: SeungJun Kim

 [**2017 ~ 2021**]

   * B.S. in Mechanical Engineering, Gwangju Institute of Science and Technology (GIST)

-  * Advisor: Prof. Hyosung Ahn, Ph.D.
+  * Advisor: Hyosung Ahn

   * B.S.
 Thesis: VR Interface Design to Increase the Immersion of the Experience of Grasping Objects in a Virtual Environment